 This being the first public issue of our Company, there has been no formal market for the Equity Shares.
 The face value of the Equity Shares is ₹ 10.
-The Offer Price, Floor Price and Price Band determined by our Company in consultation with the Selling Shareholders and the BRLMs, and on the basis of the assessment of market demand for the Equity Shares by way of the Book Building Process, as stated under "Basis for Offer Price" on page 118 should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
+The Offer Price, Floor Price and Price Band determined by our Company in consultation with the BRLMs, and on the basis of the assessment of market demand for the Equity Shares by way of the Book Building Process, as stated under "Basis for Offer Price" on page 122 should not be taken to be indicative of the market price of the Equity Shares are listed.
 No assurance can be given regarding an active and/or sustained trading in the Equity Shares or regarding the price at which the Equity Shares will be traded after listing.